matthew-tfs/mjcb.io/content/publications/00001-practical-guide-to-pki-with-windows-server.md

 ## Table of Contents ##

-Included in the book are 12 Chapters which explain the process for creating a Certificate Authority using Active Directory Certificate Services:
+Included in the book are 12 chapters which explain the process for creating a Certificate Authority using Active Directory Certificate Services:

 1. Public Key Infrastructure Overview
 2. Certificate Authority Test Environment